rust-lang/book/src/ch19-00-advanced-features.md

 In this chapter, we’ll cover:

 * Unsafe Rust: how to opt out of some of Rust’s guarantees and take responsibility for manually upholding those guarantees
 * Advanced traits: associated types, default type parameters, fully qualified syntax, supertraits, and the newtype pattern in relation to traits
 * Advanced types: more about the newtype pattern, type aliases, the never type, and dynamically sized types
 * Advanced functions and closures: function pointers and returning closures
 * Macros: ways to define code that defines more code at compile time
+* Const Generics: generics using data values instead of data types

 It’s a panoply of Rust features with something for everyone!
 Let’s dive in!